 Despite reading being so healing, it can be hard.
 I used to consider myself an avid reader.
 I did the MS Readathon all through primary school.
 But one day I realised that it had been years since I'd read for pleasure.
 The thought of reading when I could be relaxing in front of Unreal was very unappealing.
 It's not very relaxing to be using all that brain power, is it?
 But after being gifted two books by one of my favourite cousins, I got back into the swing of things.

 As much as I love a Lionel Shriver novel, what I really love is something slightly trashy*, preferably with a pink cover, where nothing really bad happens.
 I’m creating a list of some of my favourite Pink Books, which I'll link to here over the weekend.
 I think of my bookshelf as a library, so if you see any titles you want to borrow, just let me know!

 *And by trashy, I mean wonderful.

-Bringing nature into the home can relieve stress, according to this study, which examined human responses to natural and urban visual landscapes.
+Bringing nature into the home can relieve stress.
 Research conducted at Edith Cowan University (which is password protected.
 Grrrr) proved that plants create positive changes in the brain’s electrical activity, muscle tension and heart activity.
 House plants also majorly reduce air toxins, according to extensive research by NASA.
 Downside: Plants are notoriously easy to kill.
 So go for one of these low maintenance plants from my Housewarming Gift Ideas post.

 Laughter triggers activity in the parasympathetic nervous system, which we ALL know - having read my other posts - is the key to de-stressing.
 You can watch a comedy show or you can simply fake laughing to trigger authentic laughter.
 You'll look like a loon for a short while but then you'll start laughing for real.
 You can also participate in Laughter Circles.